YouChange/3D-TC2/README.md

 Download to the dataset folder: `./data/nuscenes/`.

 #### 3. Attack the dataset for object detection
-In our paper, we assume historical scenes are not poisoned and performed single-frame injection attacks.
+In our paper, we assume historical scenes are not poisoned(benign) and performed single-frame injection attacks.

 You can also customize your own poisoned LiDAR dataset via other attack methods(e.g., consecutive attacks) to perform stress tests on 3D-TC2.